RI settles with last big opioid defendants for $107M in cash, free meds

 Neronha’s office said the settlement with drugmakers Teva and Allergan calls for the state to receive $28.5 million in cash.
 In addition, Teva will provide 1 million Naloxone nasal sprays and about 2 million Suboxone pills at no cost, valued at $78.5 million combined.

+The state and Teva had been scheduled to go trial this month.

-The announcement follows multiple previous settlements Rhode Island reached with other opioid defendants.
-That included a high-profile deal reached earlier this month with Purdue Pharma and its controlling family, the Sacklers, after Neronha and a group of other attorneys general rejected their earlier settlement proposal.
+Monday’s announcement follows multiple previous settlements Rhode Island reached with other opioid defendants.
+That included a high-profile deal reached earlier this month with Purdue Pharma and its controlling family, the Sacklers, after Neronha and a group of other attorneys general rejected an initial settlement proposal as too limited.

-The state is now set to receive nearly $190 million in cash from the series of settlements, all of which must be put toward programs that help deal with opioid addiction and recovery.
+Rhode Island is now set to receive nearly $190 million in cash from the series of settlements, all of which must be put toward programs that help deal with opioid addiction and recovery.
 (That figure excludes the value of the free drugs being provided by Teva.)
-The money will be spread out over the coming years.
+The money will be spread out over the coming years, and an advisory committee will recommend how it should be used.

 “While no amount of money will ever be enough to undo the harm suffered by Rhode Islanders throughout the ongoing opioid epidemic, these additional recoveries will further support public health efforts to respond to the challenges brought on by this epidemic, which have grown much worse during the COVID-19 pandemic,” Neronha said in a statement.